thegetty/cultural-heritage-mass-atrocities/content/part-2/10-bandarin.md

   - first_name: Francesco
     last_name: Bandarin
     type: secondary
     bio: "Francesco Bandarin is an architect and urban planner.
-From 2000 to 2018 he was the Director of the World Heritage Centre and Assistant Director-General for Culture at UNESCO.
-He is currently Special Advisor of the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), Senior Advisor of the Aga Khan Trust for Culture, a member of the Advisory Board of the Smithsonian Center for Folklife and Cultural Heritage, and a founding member of the international nongovernmental organization OurWorldHeritage.
+From 2000 to 2018 he was the director of the World Heritage Centre and Assistant Director-General for Culture at UNESCO.
+He is currently special advisor of the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), senior advisor of the Aga Khan Trust for Culture, a member of the Advisory Board of the Smithsonian Center for Folklife and Cultural Heritage, and a founding member of the international nongovernmental organization OurWorldHeritage.
 His recent publications include *The Historic Urban Landscape* (2012), *Reconnecting the City* (2015), and *Re-shaping Urban Conservation* (2019)."
 ---

 {{< q-translations >}}